-Net sales for TJX Canada were \$1.2 billion for the second quarter of fiscal 2025, an increase of 2%, compared to \$1.2 billion for the second quarter of fiscal 2024.
-This increase in the second quarter reflects a 2% increase in comp store sales, a 2% increase in non-comp store sales, partially offset by a negative foreign currency exchange rate impact of 2%.
+Net sales for TJX Canada were \$1.2 billion \$1.4 billion for the second third quarter of fiscal 2025, an increase of 2% 5%, compared to \$1.2 billion \$1.3 billion for the second third quarter of fiscal 2024.
+This increase in the second third quarter reflects a 2% 4% increase in comp non-comp store sales, a 2% increase in non-comp comp store sales, partially offset by a negative foreign currency exchange rate impact of 2% 1%.

-Net sales for TJX Canada were \$2.4 billion for the first six months of fiscal 2025, an increase of 4%, compared to \$2.3 billion for the first six months of fiscal 2024.
-This increase in the first six months reflects a 3% increase in comp store sales, a 3% increase in non-comp store sales, partially offset by a negative foreign currency exchange rate impact of 2%.
+Net sales for TJX Canada were \$2.4 billion \$3.7 billion for the first six nine months of fiscal 2025, an increase of 4%, compared to \$2.3 billion \$3.6 billion for the first six nine months of fiscal 2024.
+This increase in the first six nine months reflects a 3% increase in comp store sales, a 3% increase in non-comp store sales, partially offset by a negative foreign currency exchange rate impact of 2%.

-The increase in comp store sales for both the second quarter and first six months of fiscal 2025 was driven by an increase in customer transactions.
+The increase in comp store sales for both the second third quarter and of fiscal 2025 was driven by an increase in customer transactions, partially offset by a decrease in average basket.
+The increase in comp store sales for the first six nine months of fiscal 2025 was driven by an increase in customer transactions.

-Segment profit margin decreased to 15.0% for the second quarter of fiscal 2025 compared to 15.7% for the same period last year.
-This decrease for the second quarter of fiscal 2025 was primarily driven by incremental store wage and payroll costs.
+Segment profit margin decreased to 15.0% 15.1% for the second third quarter of fiscal 2025 compared to 15.7% 16.9% for the same period last year.
+This decrease for the second third quarter of fiscal 2025 was primarily driven by incremental store wage lower merchandise margin, the unfavorable year-over-year impact related to an insurance claim recovery last year and payroll costs, third-party storage facility exit costs this year.
+Merchandise margin reflects lower markon and higher freight costs as a result of the Canada rail shutdown.

-Segment profit margin was 13.7% for the first six months of fiscal 2025, flat compared to the same period last year.
-Segment profit margin was flat for the first six months of fiscal 2025 due to higher merchandise margin, offset by incremental store wage and payroll costs.
-Merchandise margin reflects lower freight costs, lower markdowns, and higher markon.
+Segment profit margin was 13.7% decreased to 14.3% for the first six nine months of fiscal 2025, flat compared to 14.9% for the same period last year.
+Segment profit margin was flat.
+This decrease for the first six nine months of fiscal 2025 due to higher merchandise margin, offset primarily driven by incremental store wage and payroll costs.
+Merchandise margin reflects lower freight costs, lower markdowns, the unfavorable year-over-year impact related to an insurance claim recovery last year and higher markon, third-party storage facility exit costs this year.
+These were partially offset by favorable supply chain costs.